Narayan Narayan

-Narayan Narayan — Chulbule Narad Ki Natkhat Leelaye is a mythological comedy television series that airs on BIG Magic, an Indian television station.
+Narayan Narayan — Chulbule Narad Ki Natkhat Leelaye is a mythological comedy television series that aired on BIG Magic, an Indian television station.
 It is centered on the humorous pursuits of the sage Narada.

 Plot summary

 The central theme of the show is the intermingling of established mythological characters with contemporary comedy.
 With the sage Narad and Lord Vishnu as the central characters, the plot revolves around their mentor-devotee relationship with light-hearted humor, mythological devotion as well as moral teachings that are summarized at the end of every episode.
 The Hindu Trinity (Trimurti) consisting of Brahma, Vishnu and Shiva along with their consorts (Goddesses Lakshmi, Saraswati and Parvati), is represented here in addition to a host of other mythological characters, primarily classified as Devas, like Indra, Agni Dev, Narad is portrayed as the prime devotee of Lord Vishnu, and his mischievous exploits across the celestial and earthly realms, along with his best friend Chingu, are showcased here.